-When hiring a cello or changing the size of a cello for a child it can seem tricky to know what size of cello you need, or what size you need to change to.
+When hiring a cello or changing the size of a cello for a child it can seem tricky to know what size cello you need, or what size you need to change to.

-There are several methods to decide what size you need if your teacher hasn’t advised you.
+There are several methods to determine what size you need if your teacher hasn’t advised you.
 This chart gives you the size of the cello (measuring just the back of the cello, and the total length), and different criteria for what size is required as a general guide.
 All children vary, as do the cellos themselves.

 There are cross over measurements which look confusing but if your child is a more petite build but reach other criteria, they will generally need the smaller size instrument, and vice versa.

 If you order a cello and it turns out to be the wrong size, we will more than happily swap it for you.